 It maybe worth skimming all of the instructions before starting.
 There are times you can break and I will be sure to highlight them along the way, you can even do the heavy lifting a day early.

-Prepping the steak:
+Prepping the beef tenderloin:

 Sprinkle with salt and set it aside to let the salt dissolve.